mmdmoa/pygame-snake-tutorial/tutorial/english/step-2.md

     self.should_quit = False
 ```

-here we simply fetch every key event and add them to their respective lists.
+In this step, we are fetching every key event using
+`pg.event.get()` and adding them to their respective lists
+(`pressed_keys`, `released_keys`, and `held_keys`).

-keep in note that checking if a key value is inside `held_keys` before trying
+It is important to note that we check whether a key value is present
-to remove it is important, as sometimes there can be exceptions duo to unexpected behaviours of
+in `held_keys` before trying to remove it.
+This is crucial as unexpected behaviors
-the operating system.
+from the operating system can sometimes cause exceptions to be raised.
+By performing this check,
+we can avoid such exceptions and ensure that our code remains stable and reliable.

 ```python
 def get_events( self ) :